Revisiting Discrete Soft Actor-Critic: Failure Modes of Vanilla Discrete SAC

-Consider the training process of discrete SAC in the Atari game Asterix, as shown in Fig.~\ref{subfig_cos_simi_entropy_analysis_entropy}).
+As the learning process continues, the policy entropy drops rapidly, and the action probabilities become deterministic quickly (Fig.~\ref{subfig_cos_simi_entropy_analysis_entropy}).
 The agent can collect objects but struggles to avoid obstacles effectively.
-After the policy entropy reaches its lowest point at round 2 million steps, neither the episode length (Fig.~\ref{subfig_cos_simi_entropy_analysis_simi}, we measure the cosine distance between state distributions induced by adjacent policies (i.e., $\pi_k$ and $\pi_{k+10}$), and find that the change of state distribution is becoming more and more drastic during training.
-As the learning process goes on, the policy entropy drops rapidly and the action probabilities become deterministic quickly (Fig.~\ref{subfig_cos_simi_entropy_analysis_entropy}).
-At the same time, the drastic change of policy entropy misleads the learning process of policy and Q-value, and thus both Q-value and policy fall into local optimum (Fig.~\ref{subfig_cos_simi_entropy_analysis_entropy} and Fig.~\ref{subfig_cos_simi_entropy_analysis_q}).
-Since both policy and Q-value converge to local optimum, it becomes hard for the policy to explore efficiently in the later training stage.
+After the policy entropy reaches its lowest point at round 2 million steps, neither the episode length (Fig.~\ref{subfig_cos_simi_entropy_analysis_length}) nor the number of steps with rewards (Fig.~\ref{subfig_cos_simi_entropy_analysis_rwstp}) increases significantly.
+At the same time, the drastic change of policy entropy misleads the learning process, and thus, both Q-value and policy fall into local optimum (Fig.~\ref{subfig_cos_simi_entropy_analysis_entropy} and Fig.~\ref{subfig_cos_simi_entropy_analysis_q}).
+Since both policy and Q-value converge to the local optimum, it becomes hard for the policy to explore efficiently in the later training stage.
 Even the policy entropy re-rises in the later stage (Fig.~\ref{subfig_cos_simi_entropy_analysis_entropy})), the performance of policy does not improve anymore (Fig.~\ref{subfig_cos_simi_entropy_analysis_return}).
 Similar situations also occur in other Atari environments, and we provide more examples in Appendix \ref{appendix_environments}.

-To better understand why this undesirable behavior occurs, we inspect the gradient of the soft bellman object calculated by formula \ref{equation_q}.
+To better understand why this undesirable behavior occurs, we inspect the gradient of the soft Bellman object calculated by the formula \ref{equation_q}.

-As shown in Eq.~\ref{eq:gradient}, the improvement of $Q_{\theta}(\mathbf{s}_{t}, \mathbf{a}_{t})$ relies on the Q-estimation of next states and policy entropy.
-However, a sharper Q function causes the drastically shifting entropy can increase the uncertainty of gradient updates and mislead the learning of Q-network.
-Since the policy is induced by the soft Q-network, the policy can also become misleading and hurt performance.
-To mitigate this phenomenon, the key is to ensure the smoothness of policy change so as to maintain stable training.
-We will introduce in the next section how to constrain the randomness of the policy to ensure smooth changes in policy.
+As shown in Eq.~\ref{eq:gradient}, the improvement of $Q_{\theta}(s_{t}, a_{t})$ relies on the Q-estimation of the following states and policy entropy.
+However, a sharper Q function causes the drastically shifting entropy, increasing the uncertainty of gradient updates and misleading the learning of the Q-network.
+Since the soft Q-network induces the policy, the policy can also become misleading and hurt performance.
+To mitigate this phenomenon, the key is to ensure the smoothness of policy entropy change to maintain stable training.
+In the next section, we will introduce how to constrain the policy's randomness to ensure smooth policy changes.